Who We Are

-Jack Andraka was the Gordon E. Moore award winner at the Intel International Science and Engineering Fair (Intel ISEF) 2012 for his project on early detection of pancreatic cancer.
-Jack was also a 2011 Broadcom MASTERS semifinalist.
-Since his win, Jack has also had the opportunity to participate in TED talks, attended the State of the Union, and last week, the White House Science Fair.
+Jack Andraka was the Gordon E. Moore award winner at Intel International Science and Engineering Fair (Intel ISEF) 2012 for his project on the early detection of pancreatic cancer.
+Jack was also a Broadcom MASTERS 2011 semifinalist.
+Since his win, Jack has also had the opportunity to participate in TED talks, attend the State of the Union, and last week, the White House Science Fair.

 When I was in 6th grade I attended a school that required kids to do a science fair project.
 I was immediately hooked!
 Later that year, I was a student observer when my brother went to Intel ISEF.
 The quality of the projects, the fact that science and math kids were so cool and interesting, the excitement of the event, and watching the awards ceremony left a deep impression on me.
 I dreamed of becoming an Intel ISEF finalist!
 I worked on stepping up the quality of my projects and practiced my presentations.
 I was so bad at presenting!
 I either sounded like a canned robot or lost my way halfway through.